Honoring famed musician Roger Voisin

 Named for one of America's most influential classical trumpet players, the Roger Voisin Memorial Trumpet Competition has been a dream of Lynn University’s trumpet professor Marc Reese since he came to work at Lynn almost two decades ago.
 Reese, a student of Voisin, created the competition to honor his teacher and mentor.
 The Roger Voisin Memorial Trumpet Competition is meant to create a venue for trumpeters from all over the world to meet and compete in a positive atmosphere.
 For Lynn trumpet students, it serves as an invaluable behind-the-scenes look at the inner workings of a competition, as well as exposure to some of the world’s greatest trumpeters.

-The competition was held Jan.
-13–14, 2018, in the Keith C. and Elaine Johnson Wold Performing Arts Center on Lynn University’s beautiful Boca Raton campus.
+The next competition is Jan.
+8–10, 2020, in the Keith C. and Elaine Johnson Wold Performing Arts Center on Lynn University’s beautiful Boca Raton campus.